top of page

 In January 2018, Minnesota Department of Transportation suspended work on the high-speed rail project.
 In the fall 2018, the Minnesota High-Speed Rail Commission began the process of changing its name to the Great River Rail Commission to better fit its mission and purpose; advocating for faster, safer and more frequent passenger rail service between the Twin Cities and Chicago.
 The name change became official in September 2019.

 The Great River Rail Commission is one of the leading voices on passenger rail in Minnesota.
-Comprised of officials from 18 local and regional governments from St. Paul to La Crosse, the Commission advocates for the implementation of the Twin Cities-Milwaukee-Chicago (TCMC) Second Train project, a daily round trip passenger train between the Twin Cities and Chicago.
-The Commission's long-range vision is that the Second Train demonstrates demand for additional passenger rail service that leads to further investment in faster, safer more frequent passenger rail service.
+Made up of officials from local and regional governments from Saint Paul to La Crosse, the Commission advocates for passenger rail options along the Mississippi River Route, connecting the Twin Cities with Milwaukee and Chicago.
+The Commission's long range vision is that the Borealis train, launched in 2024, demonstrates demand for further investment in faster, more frequent passenger rail service.

 Commission Goals